junkka/hlcs2018/README.md

 Instructions
 ----------

-This repository containes scripts used for the analysis in the article *The influence of Voluntary associations on fertility during the demographic transition 1880-1949*
+This repository contains scripts used for the analysis in the article *Membership in and presence of voluntary organisations during the fertility transition, 1880-1949*.

 ## Procedure

-The full analysis is reproducable autmatically from the source files by running the makefile
+The full analysis is reproducible automatically from the source files by running the makefile

     make all

 ## Source data

-None of the source files are included in this package, following is a brief description of the datasets used in the analysis.
+None of the source files are included in this package; following is a brief description of the datasets used in the analysis.

 From the `poplinkdata` package:

-`eh_data`: The main data is a event history dataset which is contructed from multiple files extracted from the Demographic database.
+`eh_data`: The primary data is a event history dataset which is constructed from multiple files extracted from the Demographic database.
 The procedure used to create the event history dataset is documented in the data package.

-`person`: Containes static infromation on every individal in the sample.
+`person`: Contains static information on every individual in the sample.

-`children`: Containes information on each child born to the married population in the sample.
+`children`: Contains information on each child born to the married population in the sample.

 `voroni_spdf`: Spatial dataset of boundaries of neighbourhoods in the Skellefteå region.

 ## Scripts

+`spatial-partition.R`: Performs the spatial partitioning and produces Table 16 and Figure 11.

-`ehd_spells.R`: Tranforms the event history dataset to a episode file, suitable for analysis of fertility.
+`ehd_spells.R`: Transforms the event history dataset to a episode file, suitable for analysis of fertility.

 `coxme_exp_model.R`: Runs the regression models for exposure effects.